-- \$1 billion divided among 190 start-ups

-- Not good

-- "That's not a market; that's a hobby" (Peter Kuper, Morgan Stanley)

-- Further pressure on the "little guys"

-- Odd to think of Checkpoint and ISS as "little guys" but really where can they go?
-Up-market and compete with Cisco?
-There is no down-market
+- \$1 bn among 190 start-ups - "That's not a market; that's a hobby" (Peter Kuper, Morgan Stanley) - Further pressure on the "little guys" - Think of Checkpoint and ISS as "little guys" but really where can they go?
+Upmarket and compete with Cisco?
+There is no down-market (which is why ISS sold to IBM)